legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 *Try testing it with different video drivers and different QEMU versions. *I have tried all the down to QEMU 2.10 ARM/ and still works, not sure which is most stable yet.

-# GPU Driver Testing on Gnome:
+# GPU Driver Testing on Gnome, with "Use Hypervisor" on.
- + Virtio-gpu-pci: works: glxgears: llvmpipe ~800FPS
+ + Virtio-gpu-pci: works
- + Virtio-ramfb: similar, works: glxgears: llvmpipe ~800FPS
+ + Virtio-ramfb: works
+ + Other ones don't bring up X, some not even a console, but most you can all still ssh into.